What You’ll Learn 🖥️

 Drawing options

-X and Y directions can be in linear or logarithmic scale.
+Both X and Y axes can be set to either linear or logarithmic scale.

-For Pen up option, we need another channel, that will change its value between 0 and 1.
-When the value is 0, the XY recorder is writing and displaying data and when the value is 1, the recorder is not displaying data.
+The Pen Up option requires an additional control channel that toggles between 0 and 1.
+When the value is 0, the X-Y recorder displays data; when the value is 1, the recorder stops drawing.

 Cursor type

-The Delta cursor shows the changes in the X direction (dX) and Y direction (dY) between the selected point on the graph (P1, P2).
-From the changes in both directions, also the angle of the straight line between the points is calculated.
+The Delta Cursor shows the differences in the X direction (dX) and Y direction (dY) between two selected points (P1 and P2) on the graph.
+It also calculates the angle of the line connecting these points.

 Disabling show cursor

-When the Show cursor is disabled, the Yellow cross cursor is not displayed on the XY recorder.
+When the Show Cursor option is disabled, the yellow cross cursor is hidden on the X-Y recorder.

 2D graph

-When you add the 2D graph, the following distinct settings will appear on the left and the right parts of the screen:
+When you add a 2D graph, the following settings will appear on the left and right sides of the screen:

 Control properties: Adding widgets, transparency, number of columns.